cyrusmcc/cyrusmcc.github.io/src/content/projects/mycalicos/index.md

 'my calicos' is a wiki & collection app for fans of the popular figurine line known as 'Calico Critters' (US), 'Sylvanian Families' (JP/UK), or 'Ternurines' (MX).

-Built with React Native & Expo, 'my calicos' is availble for devices on both IOS and android.
+Built with React Native & Expo, 'my calicos' is available for devices on both IOS and android.
 Users can register an account or browse as a guest, search & sort through hundreds of unique figurines, upload photos, interact with the community, and maintain their collections!
 The app features a stylized user UI designed with the franchise in mind, and is implemented on the frontend with React Native Reusable Component (think ShadCN) + Tailwind.
 Localizations/translations are in place for English & Spanish speaking countries.

 <img src="https://raw.githubusercontent.com/cyrusmcc/icdtea-imgs/refs/heads/main/cyrusmcc/projects/misternuris/Group%20608.png" />